MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- todo: need text -->

 Status:
-*  This checkbox is present in Microsoft Edge Canary 115.
+*  This checkbox is present in Microsoft Edge Canary 116.
-*  This checkbox is not present in Microsoft Edge Stable 113.
+*  This checkbox is present in Microsoft Edge Stable 114.

 <!-- ====================================================================== -->